-Want to add some extra storage and work area to your garage without consuming additional space?
-This DIY folding workbench is the perfect solution for you.
+Learn how to build a folding workbench to add some extra storage and work area to your garage without consuming additional space.
+This DIY folding workbench is the perfect solution for your workspace problem!

 Folding Workbench Tools:

 - Driver or drill combo kit

 - Jawhorse portable material station

 - Three pieces of 2×4 lumber

 - 3 shelf brackets

 - Wood glue